 \subsubsection{Statement of the geometric wave-transport formulation of the compressible Euler equations}

-We now provide the geometric formulation of the compressible Euler equations that we use to study solutions.
-Detailed versions of the equations were derived in \cite{jS2017a}*{Theorem~1}, but for our purposes here, it suffices to work with the schematic version stated Prop.\,\ref{P:GEOMETRICWAVETRANSPORT}.
+We now provide the geometric formulation of the compressible Euler equations that we use to study the regularity of solutions.
+Detailed versions of the equations were derived in \cite{jS2019c}*{Theorem~1}, but for our purposes here, it suffices to work with the schematic version stated in Prop.\,\ref{P:GEOMETRICWAVETRANSPORT}.

 We will use the following schematic notation, which captures the essential structures that are relevant for our analysis.
 Later in the article, we will introduce additional schematic notation. \begin{itemize} \item $\linsmoothfunction(A)[B]$ denotes any scalar-valued function that is linear in $B$ with coefficients that are a (possibly nonlinear) function of $A$, i.e., a term of the form $\gensmoothfunction(A) \cdot B$, where $\gensmoothfunction$ denotes a generic smooth function that is free to vary from line to line. \item $\quadsmoothfunction(A)[B,C]$ denotes any scalar-valued function that is quadratic in $B$ and $C$ with coefficients that are a (possibly nonlinear) function of $A$, i.e., a term of the form $\gensmoothfunction(A) \cdot B \cdot C$. \end{itemize}